morristech/coinbase-android/README.md

 ## Building

-To build the Coinbase Android app the library ActionBarSherlock is required.
-The zxing-android project is also required.
+To build the Coinbase Android app the libraries ActionBarSherlock and SlidingMenu are required.